Version 1.0 - Effective 2026-05-22 - Version history

 This document explains payware's regulatory perimeter under EU and Bulgarian payments, e-money, operational resilience, and anti-money laundering law.
-It is published by payware EOOD for the information of partners, counterparties, regulators, and other interested parties.
+It is published by payware for the information of partners, counterparties, regulators, and other interested parties.
 It is not legal advice.
 Where formal legal advice or a counterparty-reliance opinion is required, payware can arrange one with qualified payments counsel on request.

-payware EOOD (UIC 205863621, Sofia, Bulgaria) operates a transaction information exchange network for account-to-account ("A2A") payment transactions.
+payware LLC (UIC 205863621, Sofia, Bulgaria) operates a transaction information exchange network for account-to-account ("A2A") payment transactions.
 The network resolves a non-secret, non-personalised transaction reference into the underlying transaction data via secured business-to-business REST APIs.
 The licensed Payment Institutions ("PIs") that participate in the network execute the actual fund movement under their own regulatory authorisations.

 payware is: